Houses of Pickleball Official Rules & Policies Guide

 END CHANGES HALF WAY THROUGH

 In a 15-minute game, half way through each game, opponents will switch sides at 7.5 minutes.
-This is 30 seconds and teammates may also switch sides at this point.
+This is 30 seconds and teammates may also switch sides at this point and they need to notify opponent of this change.

 PLAYER CHANGE OF SIDE/SERVE

 During rally scoring players do not switch sides when they are serving after winning points.
 Player A starts on the right side and serves when the score is even and Player B serves from the left side when the score is odd.
 Player A and B must also receive serves on their respective side.
-A team may choose to switch player sides during end change or during a 3-second time out, there are 4 opportunities to switch sides with your teammate.
+A team may choose to switch player sides during end change or during a 30 second time out, there are 7 opportunities to switch sides with your teammate; at your time outs, your opponent’s time out and the end switch half way.
 See below for details on time-outs.

 PLAYER INITIATED TIME-OUTS